 This task involves writing a user interaction function.
 This function is called main(), and it has no inputs and returns nothing.
 An illustration of its operation is provided below.
-Note that the text highlighted in blue is what the code outputs, and what is in black is what the user inputs.
+Note that the blue text is what the code outputs, and what is in black is what the user inputs.